On the semicontinuity problem of fibers and global $F$-regularity: Introduction

 Then $f$ is a $\mathbf{P}$-homomorphism. \end{main theorem}

 The conditions $(1)$, $(2)$ and $(3)$ in the theorem are not so restrictive, while $(4)$ assures that $\mathbf{P}$ is stable under base change by a field extension on closed fibers.
-The condition $(3)$ is satisfied in the case that it is a morphism attached to a local map of local rings, a morphism between varieties defined over an algebraically closed field, or it is a proper morphism.
+The condition $(3)$ is satisfied, when $f:X \to Y$ is a morphism between algebraic varieties defined over an algebraically closed field, or it is a proper morphism.
 The requirement of \textit{finite type} in the theorem is attributed to the use of Chevalley's theorem on constructible sets.
-The author believes that the \textit{finite type} condition is unnecessary in those cases treated in this article.
-We also note that a variant of the above theorem is proved by Grothendieck in (\cite{Gro2}, Th\'eor\`eme 7.5.1), in which the result is stated for a local map of complete local rings under the hypothesis that the residue field extension is finite.
+The author believes that the \textit{finite type} condition is unnecessary in those cases considered in this article.
+We also note that a variant of the above theorem is proved by Grothendieck in \cite[Th\'eor\`eme 7.5.1]{Gro2}, in which the result is stated for a local map of complete local rings under the hypothesis that the residue field extension is finite.
 Marot \cite{Mar} also obtained some similar results in characteristic zero via resolution of singularities.
 Roughly speaking, the importance of the above theorem is expressed by the equivalence of the following conditions: \begin{enumerate} \item[$\bullet$] $U_{f}(\mathbf{P})$ is a Zariski open set.